-In this paper, we proposed to apply the concept of flow in the context of AI-managed interactive storytelling.
-We conjectured that automatically shaping the player's experience toward maximizing their sense of flow can lead to a better narrative experience.
+We proposed to apply the concept of flow in the context of AI-managed interactive storytelling.
+We conjectured that automatically shaping the player's experience toward maximizing his or her sense of flow can lead to a better narrative experience.
 We further proposed a specific computational model of the player's flow and a mechanism to shape the narrative towards maximizing the predicted flow.
 Potential applications include video games, intelligent training systems, and online education.

-As this is a position paper, we welcome any feedback on the hypothesis or our proposed solution approach.
+As this is a position paper, we welcome any feedback on the hypothesis as well as our proposed solution approach.
 We hope that such feedback will shape our implementation of the approach.